When you’re just starting out as an online entrepreneur, the mindset piece is easy to miss.

-Another thing you have to do as an entrepreneur is to have a business plan and be consistent in working that plan…
+Another thing you have to do as an entrepreneur is to have a business plan and be conscious in working on that plan…

 What are you doing to make money?
 What are the daily things that your business needs for you to make money?

-Consistency is key to making predictable income as an entrepreneur.
+Doing things that are easy and fun for you is key to making a predictable income as an entrepreneur.

 It literally takes me less than 45 minutes to do my daily money-making tasks.